aliouba/Kubernetes-HA/README.md

 # 2. Prepare the Hosts

-# Put Ip/hostname of all cluster nodes in /etc/hosts in each host, e.g:
+# Put Ip/hostname of all cluster nodes (/etc/hosts) in each host:

 echo "